 Some painters don’t like drop cloths.
 They can be too big, slippery, clumsy and just downright messy, especially when you need to move them around while they’re still covered in wet paint.
 That’s why some prefer cardboard, setting it tight to the wall and sliding it with their foot as the work their way around the room.

 No-Maintenance Paint Tray

-Don’t bother cleaning or putting liners in your paint trays.
+Don’t bother putting liners in or cleaning your paint trays.
 Just pour any excess paint back into the can and let the paint in the tray dry completely before using it again.
 Paint trays with a 1/8-in.-thick paint buildup in them are better for this than clean trays because they’re a little heavier and don’t slide around when you’re loading the roller.

 2/3 Prep, 1/3 Painting

 A good prep job often takes more time than painting, but it pays off.
 The more time you spend prepping a room for new paint, the better your finished paint job will look.
 Washing, patching, sanding and vacuuming walls, ceilings, trim and doors before you pick up a brush or roller are time well spent.
 If you don’t take care of small imperfections now, they’ll stick out like a sore thumb once the paint goes on.